archdaily/aws-liam/README.md

   $ bundle install
 ```

-If you want the liam file in yout rails app then execute:
+If you want the liam file in your rails app then execute:

 ```ruby
   $ bundle exec rails install:liam